abdullahnasre/Guru-99/README.md

 ## Introduction

-This Nop Commerce project is to ensure that all the features and functionalities of demo banking software run smoothly providing a good banking experience to end users.
+This Guru 99 project is to ensure that all the features and functionalities of demo banking software run smoothly providing a good banking experience to end users.
 Banking software performs various functions like transferring and depositing funds, balance inquiry, transaction history, withdrawal and so on.